AishwaryaRK/Notes/System-Design.md

         1. CDN → overlay n/w → IP n/w (IP addr) is an overlay on LAN (MAC addr) → CDN (Node ID) is an overlay on TCP/IP (IP addr)
         2. coral key-based routing

-6. **`Sessions-cookies`** → multiple servers don't store state in their hard drive but in a global shared storage(fs,db) or in Load balancer → but then this shared storage or load balancer becomes a bottleneck, SPOF → storing server hash in cookie for load balancer to send the req of a particular session to the same server → RAID → sharding, replication
+6. #### `Sessions-cookies`** → multiple servers don't store state in their hard drive but in a global shared storage(fs,db) or in Load balancer → but then this shared storage or load balancer becomes bottleneck, SPOF → storing server hash in cookie for load balancer to send the req of a particular session to the same server → RAID → sharding, replication

 7. Platform layer b/w application and db.
 Platform server is more I/O intensive (needs SSD) and application server is more cpu intensive for compute.
 Product agnostic platform interface.

-8. **`DB`**
+8. #### `DB`*
     1. out of space → archive data
     2. denormalization - no joins in db queries - app does the dataset-joins
     3. sql tuning